pokhym/nvim/README.md

 Lives in `lua/pokhym/plugins/alpha.lua`.
 Used to display the welcome message with some shortcuts that may be used in the startup menu.
 This only works in `nvim` is started without any arguments.

+### `arrow`

+Lives in `lua/pokhym/plugins/arrow`.
+Used to bookmark files and lines in files with its project/buffer menu.
+Additionally it will update the position of the marks as you save!

 ### `auto-session`